 I’m loving the combination of the white metal with the natural wood.
 I believe this drawer unit is sold in other colors as well and you could stain or paint the wood for all sorts of different looks.

+To incorporate the metal drawers I designed this wood desk frame.
 How about that open shelf ledge?
 So prefect for papers and notebooks.
 I am on the hunt for a skinny pencil tray to use in that open shelf area, there’s plenty of space for a tray to slide in and out.
+Want more DIY desks ideas?
+Click here.

 Below are a few building tips from the construction process.
 The complete step by step plans can be found here.
 Be sure to read through entirely before beginning.